Insights & Quotes from Peter Scazzero’s book, Emotionally Healthy Discipleship

 We all have things we value.
 If you walk into my house, you will see certain things that my family values.
 You will see that my wife and I value books.
 If you walk into my son’s room, you will see that he values Legos and books.
 We all have things where we live that show what we value.

 What do we “see” at the gathering of the church?
-What does what we see communicate about what we value?
+And what does what we see communicate about what we value?
 Do we value real, lived-out, day-in, day-out, discipleship?
 Or do we value budgets, buildings, branding, platforms, programming, and pizzazz?

 I believe we are perfectly designed to obtain our current results.
 But, sadly, I don’t think the things we do result in disciples who make disciples.
 I don’t think our metrics do a good job of measuring discipleship, let alone the 2 Timothy 2:2 commission.[6]